luizfelipers19/PokedexReactJs/README.md

 # Pokedex in ReactJs

 This was one of the best project I've step up to do, because it was from a tutorial that managed to teach Styled Components, React Hooks and API consumption using Axios.
-It was a 4h long video from Youtube, and to manage to do it until the end was pretty satisfactory
+It was a 4h long video from Youtube, and to manage to do it until the end was pretty satisfactory.

+The React App consumes the PokeApi, fetching data from all pokemons registered (600+).
+If it overloads the api, an alert message will report "Too many requests!".

 The project is fully responsive!